Ickle Bubba Globe Prime Stroller review

 The cons of the Ickle Bubba Globe Prime Stroller

 In terms of comfort, the seat liner isn’t particularly padded, although my little one didn’t seem to mind.
 The storage basket underneath is also quite small and difficult to access.
+But I think with a travel pram, this isn’t too important.

 Overall thoughts

-It’s definitely a great option for holidays and as someone who lives in a busy town I could see myself using this for shopping trips when I want something that’s easy to manoeuvre and doesn’t get in everyone’s way.
+The Ickle Bubba Globe Prime Stroller is definitely a great option for holidays.
+Plus, as someone who lives in a busy town I could see myself using this for shopping trips when I want something that’s easy to manoeuvre and doesn’t get in everyone’s way.

 It’s definitely a cheaper option than the Babyzen Yoyo, but includes many of its main elements.